ashraffares/ReactCapestone/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps on the command line.

-## Clone the project from it's github repo.
+## Clone the project from its github repo.

 > ### $ git clone https://github.com/ashraffares/ReactCapestone.git